THE PHARMACOLOGY OF ALCOHOL

 Chronic alcohol consumption leads to the development of tolerance through a process of neuroadaptation: receptors in the brain gradually adapt to the effects of alcohol to compensate for stimulation or sedation.
 This is experienced by the individual as the same amount of alcohol has less effect over time.
 This can lead to an individual increasing alcohol consumption to achieve the desired psychoactive effects.

 “This is experienced by the individual as the same amount of alcohol having less effect over time.
 This can lead to an individual increasing alcohol consumption to achieve the desired psychoactive effects.”

 The key neurotransmitters involved in tolerance are GABA and glutamate, with chronic alcohol intake associated with reduced GABA inhibitory function and increased NMDA-glutamatergic activity.
 This GABA–glutamate imbalance is acceptable in the presence of alcohol, which increases GABA and reduces NMDA-glutamate activity.

-The effects of alcohol withdrawal can take up to between 3 months and 1 year to fully recover from (referred to as the protracted withdrawal syndrome).
-Even then, the brain remains abnormally sensitive to alcohol and, when drinking is resumed, tolerance and withdrawal can return within a few days (known as reinstatement).
+The effects of alcohol withdrawal can take up to 3 months and 1 year to fully recover from (referred to as the protracted withdrawal syndrome).
+Even then, the brain remains abnormally sensitive to alcohol, and when drinking is resumed, tolerance and withdrawal can return within a few days (known as reinstatement).
 This makes it extremely difficult for a person who has developed alcohol dependence to return to sustained moderate drinking.